OHDSI/ShinyDeploy/Covid19VaccineAesiIncidenceCharacterization/md/about.md

 **Resources:**<br>
 - CHANGE The study protocol is available on <a href="http://www.encepp.eu/encepp/viewResource.htm?id=33254" target="_blank">ENCePP</a>
-- CHANGE All analytic code is availble at <a href="https://github.com/ohdsi-studies/EhdenRaDrugUtilization" target="_blank">GitHub</a>
+- Analytic code is available at <a href="https://github.com/ohdsi-studies/Covid19VaccineAesiIncidenceCharacterization" target="_blank">GitHub</a>

+**Note:**<br>
+- These results are under embargo and are only to be used for peer review